rogorido/sistercities/sistercities.md

 ```
 ![plot13](images/plot13.png)

-We have only added the function `facet_wrap(~origincountry)` to the previous command.
+We have only added the layer `facet_wrap(~origincountry)` to the previous command.
 By doing so, we tell ggplot2 to create one graph per country.
 Important is the use of the operator `~` which is very often used in R for the so-called formulae.
+We can control for the number of rows and columns in the grid.
+As already mentioned, take a look at the rich documentation.

 ## Themes: changing static elements of the graphs

 Modifying the appearance of the graph is also one of the most frequent requirements.
-This can be achieved in ggplot2 with the use of `themes` which control things like fonts, ticks, panel strips, and backgrounds. ggplot2 comes with a number of built-in themes.
-The most important are `theme_grey()` (the default on), `theme_bw()`, `theme_dark()`, `theme_void()`, etc. Moreover you can easily create you own themes and use them in your plots.
+This can be achieved in ggplot2 with the use of `themes` which control things like fonts, ticks, panel strips, and backgrounds. `themes` are one of the most powerful and rich features of ggplot2, which makes it impossible to treat here every aspect.I will only mention two aspects.
+First, the fact that ggplot2 comes with a number of [built-in themes](http://ggplot2.tidyverse.org/reference/ggtheme.html).
+The most important are `theme_grey()` (the default on), `theme_bw()`, `theme_dark()`, `theme_void()`, etc. Second, that you can easily create you own themes and use them in your plots.

-ggplot2 uses per default `theme_grey()`.
-It is very easy to use another theme.
-Using the last graph:
+Using another theme diffent from the default one is again a very simple thing.
+We apply it as a new layer using `+`:

 ```{r}
 p3 <- ggplot(eudata.perc.country, aes(x = typecountry, y = perc)) +